 Global Experiences uses a Strengths-Based Approach to Career Readiness.
 What this means is that our program is designed to help interns realize their natural talents and apply them not only to their internships abroad, but to their journey in finding a career they love.

-All GE interns take the Clifton StrengthsFinder assessment during their pre-departure phase and participate in a one-hour professional coaching call in order to deepen their understanding of strengths and consider how to apply them during their global internship, whether it be a Fashion Design Internship or an Event Planning Internship.
+All GE interns take the Clifton StrengthsFinder assessment during their pre-departure phase and participate in a one-hour professional coaching call in order to deepen their understanding of strengths and consider how to apply them during their global internship, whether it be in-person or interning remotely from home with our virtual program, GE Virtuoso.

 What are your strengths?